boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/pivot-grid.md

 #### Hidden column section

 You can drag and drop the elements to `Hidden Columns` if required.
 Based on the hidden column elements, the values will be shown.

+### Tooltip section

+You can configure the `tooltip` section to showcase the additional information in the widget’s tooltip without affecting the visualization.
+Refer to [this section](/embedded-bi/visualizing-data/working-with-widgets/tooltip-customization/) for more details on configuring the tooltip fields.

 ### Removing Data from Field